elifesciences-publications/Simulations_and_analysis_pipelines_github_repo/step_fun_analysis_github/bifurcation analysis/README.txt

-Scripts used for bifurcation analysis (fig. 3-figSup 1)
+Scripts used for bifurcation analysis (Fig. 3-figSup 2)
 *************************************

 To run simulations